Google acquires Owlchemy Labs VR game studio

 In a blog post, Relja Markovic, Google’s engineering director of VR and AR, detailed that together the teams will “be working to create engaging, immersive games and developing new interaction models across many different platforms to continue bringing the best VR experiences to life.”

 Google is investing significant resources into virtual reality as it looks to make its Android smartphone OS the de facto platform for VR through its Daydream initiative.
-A limited number of devices are currently capable of running on Daydream, but Google’s more bare bones system, Cardboard, is the most popular VR platform out there, with more than 10 million headsets being sold.
+A limited number of devices are currently capable of running on Daydream, but Google’s more bare-bones system, Cardboard, is the most popular VR platform out there, with more than 10 million headsets sold over the last several years.

-Google has been involved in the proliferation of VR content as well, the company’s cross-platform painting title Tilt Brush is a favorite among creatives while the port of Google Earth that the company released earlier this year has gathered significant attention as well.
+Google has been involved in the proliferation of VR content, as well; the company’s cross-platform painting title Tilt Brush is a favorite among creatives, while the port of Google Earth that the company released earlier this year has gathered significant attention, as well.

 0